guaiyoui/graph-analytics-starter-pack/README.md

 |6| Subgraph Matching and Counting |  [1: A Learned Sketch for Subgraph Counting](https://dl.acm.org/doi/pdf/10.1145/3448016.3457289)<br>[2: Neural Subgraph Counting with Wasserstein Estimator](https://dl.acm.org/doi/pdf/10.1145/3514221.3526163) | Refer to CS224W 12th.
 The reading list provides two papers on the subgraph counting (NP-hard) problem (from SIGMOD 2021 and SIGMOD 2022).
 The repository code for the SubCon paper is at [Contrastive Learning on Graph](https://github.com/yzjiao/Subg-Con)  |

+<p id="CohesiveSubgraphDiscovery"></p>

+## 1: Cohesive Subgraph Discovery

+Cohesive Subgraph Discovery is a problem of finding highly cohesive subgraphs in graph data.
+This survey: [A Survey on Machine Learning Solutions for Graph Pattern Extraction](https://arxiv.org/abs/2204.01057) (pay close attention to Ch2.6 community search) clearly explains several baseline articles for our work.

+For more details, please refer to [1: Cohesive Subgraph Discovery](./sections/CohesiveSubgraph/)

 <p id="GeneralizedAnomalyDetection"></p>